sal55/langs/bcc.md

 I'm currently working on a new, mildly optimised code generator for my own language.
 This could be used as a replacement 'back-end' for bcc, with proper API compliance.
 However since I don't really use bcc for writing programs, and no one else uses, it will be probably just be left.

-**Update October 2020**: I've decided not to main BCC any more, regarding fixing omissions, or making it faster.
+**Update October 2020**: I've decided not to maintain BCC any more, regarding fixing omissions, or making it faster.
 I don't have a real need for it, except for getting a kick out of using my own C compiler.
 For compiling code on Windows fast, I can use Tiny C. Anywhere else, bcc won't work.

 Efforts will be concentrated instead on my own language.